oscott/manifest/kpt.md

 ADVANCING INTELLECTUAL LEADERSHIP in All facets of Rave studies.

-Developing bespoke personal frameworks INVESTING IN PEOPLE and developing
+Developing bespoke personal frameworks for self-INVESTING IN PEOPLE.

+Enforcing benevolent capacity in focalWE AIM TO BE 50% SELF-FUNDING BY 2022/3

 temporal
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM3NDM0MzkyNCwtNDUwMTI0MTU1LDE4NT
-I1ODg2NDVdfQ==
+eyJoaXN0b3J5IjpbLTIwNDY0NzY2NTcsLTQ1MDEyNDE1NSwxOD
+UyNTg4NjQ1XX0=
 -->